IWSLT/IWSLT.github.io/_pages/2024/conference.md

 ### Registration

-Participants need to register to the [ACL 2024](https://2024.aclweb.org/) workshops.
+Participation requires registration to the [ACL 2024](https://2024.aclweb.org/) workshops.

 <!--Please register for the Evaluation Campaign via the [registration form](https://forms.gle/pkjTz5oYfae2Csj7A). -->